BrandonCorey/JS_130_Notes/promises_and_async_await.md

 // With promise `then` syntax
 const sendWithPromiseMethods = (website) => {
-  createRequest(website).then(printMessage, printMessage)
+  createRequest(website).then(printMessage, printMessage) // Invokes asynchronous function, then invokes correct callback based on how promise settles
 }

 // With async and await

-const sendWithAsyncAwait = async (website) => {
+const sendWithAsyncAwait = async (website) => { // telling JS our function is asynchronous try {
-  try {
+    const response = await createRequest(website); // We await createRequest to settle.
+If it resolves, it saves "Connection Successful!" to response.
+This is a STRING printMessage(response);
-    const response = await createRequest(website); // response will save the argument passed to either 'resolve' or 'reject' based on the result of the request printMessage(response); // In this case, response is 'Connection Successful', so we are printing that } catch (error) {
+  } catch (error) { // Catch block will pass our reject agument to "error" so error in this case is "Can only make requests to google"
     printMessage(error);
   }
 }